aeharriman/dichotomous/task-tracking.md

 ---

 ### Name:
-The process function that transforms the string needs to correct certain irregularities
+String needs to be transformed on submit to correct certain irregularities

 ### Shall:

 - [ ] Shall correctly replace ellipsis with periods
 - [ ] Shall correctly add a dot after numbers followed by a letter
 - [ ] Shall correctly add spaces before and after sequences of periods